 Rich, fertile soil is the key to a bountiful crop of basil.
 Amend your soil with organic compost before planting.
 Use an organic fertilizer with every watering.
 Keep the soil moist, like a wrung-out sponge.
 Too much moisture fluctuation in the soil can make leaves bitter.
 If you’re unsure when to water, get your hands dirty!
-Dig your fingers into the soil a couple inches below the surface, and if it is dry, it's time to water!
+Dig your fingers into the soil a couple of inches below the surface, and if it is dry, it's time to water!

 Basil prefers full sun (6-8 hours,) but will tolerate a little afternoon shade.
 As it begins to grow, pinch it back periodically to keep the plant short and bushy.
 It is a “pick and come again” plant, meaning you harvest several leaves at a time, but not enough to weaken the plant.
 Don’t allow the plant to flower, or leaves will turn slightly bitter.
-Fragrant herbs aren’t usually a favorite of insects, but watch for aphids, whiteflies or spider mites.
+Fragrant herbs aren’t usually a favorite of insects but watch for aphids, whiteflies, or spider mites.
 You can remove these small insects with a blast of water, or use an organic pesticide, like neem oil.

 If you have any further questions or concerns about how to grow basil, don't hesitate to reach out!
 We are eager and willing to help you with all of your gardening needs!